Binner

 Hugel is a large house with few wines.
 Hugel has created a range with three levels of quality; Classic, Tradition and Jubilee.
 The former indicated wines from grapes purchased from contract growers, Tradition is from Hugels own land, while Jubilee are wines from Grand Crus.
 Om some years, Hugel produces a very full-bodied Cuvée, Hommage de Jean Hugel.

-The house is very disappointed with respect the outcome of the delimitations of the Grands Crus, therefore they do not sell their Schoenenbourg (Riesling) and Sporen (Pinot Gris and Gewurztraminer) wines under AOC Grand Crus.
+The house is very disappointed with respect the outcome of the delimitations of the Grands Crus, therefore they do not sell their Schoenenbourg (Riesling) and Sporen (Pinot Gris and Gewurztraminer) wines as AOC Alsace Grand Cru.

 Hugel has a very good website.
 During the harvest, one can follow how the work progresses.
-One can then get some understanding of the struggle with the elements and of the complicated logistics associated with the vinification of 1.5 million bottles of wine in two months.
+One can then get some understanding of the struggle with the weather, the complicated logistics associated with the vinification of 1.5 million bottles of wine in two months, and - last but not least - the wild boar that invade the vineyards and create huge damage.

 Hugel has created an Internet tool to view all their plots, together with the geological map, in Google Earth.
 Reach it by clicking on the map to the right.